-"I was fortunate to represent the lead defendant in the case that set the standards for defense and prosecution of DWI cases in New Jersey, State v Chun.
+"I was fortunate to represent the lead defendant in the case that set lead defendant in the case that set the standards for defense and prosecution of DWI cases in New Jersey, State v Chun.
 I was part of a team that challenged the reliability of New Jersey's breath testing machine.
 That case created defenses that now protect those charged with a DWI based on a breath test result."